michelle-olson/michelle-olson.github.io/index.md

 # Math

 I was part of the 2020 polymath REU.
 The team I was on focused on convex geomtries.
 The research project focused on the geometry of a special family of convex sets.
-They're special because they satisfy a closure system which means the family of sets follow 3 rules.
+They're special because they satisfy a closure system which means the family of sets follow 3 rules that are common to any set with a closure operator.
 More details about the closure system can be read in the convex geomety section [here](https://en.wikipedia.org/wiki/Antimatroid#Convex_geometries).

 Convex geometries have applications in computer science and operations research.
-It's been used to model scheduling problems.
-It has also been used as models in learning both for human learners and for A.I.
+It has been used to model scheduling problems and used in task planning.

 # Computer Science